|

 • It is easy to factor in redundancy using Splitters, increasing fault tolerance through Aggregation Switch (99.9% uptime) or Path Redundancy (99.99% uptime).

 Those are Passive Optical Splitters in a nutshell!
-Be sure to watch our short explainer video on Passive Optical Splitters, download the datasheet, and contact us with any questions about designing a network with Optigo Connect.
+Be sure to watch our short explainer video on Passive Optical Splitters, and contact us with any questions about designing a network with Optigo Connect.